What You Need to Know About Speech-Language Pathologist

 - Teach clients to control or strengthen tongue, jaw, face muscles, or breathing mechanisms.

-Things a Speech-Language Pathologist Should Know How to Do
+What Every Speech-Language Pathologist Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.